dotnet/designs/accepted/2022/dotnet-release-labels.md

 The new `release-type` property will be set as either `lts` or `standard` and will not change, even after EOL.

-When `release-type` == `support-phase`, that means "active" of "full" support.
-All other states are self-descriptive.

 The new format will look like the following:

 ```json